mila-iqia/cookiecutter-pyml/{{cookiecutter.project_slug}}/README.md

 pushing to github, they will be executed automatically for pull requests to `main` and to `develop`.

-#### Travis

-Travis is already configured in (`.travis.yml`).

-To enable it server-side, just go to https://travis-ci.com/account/repositories and click ` Manage repositories on GitHub`.
-Give the permission to run on the git repository you just created.

-Note, the link for public project may be https://travis-ci.org/account/repositories .

 #### Azure

 Azure Continuous Integration is already configured in (`.azure_pipeline.yml`).